-A variable annuity is a tax-deferred financial product that allows you to choose from a selection of investments — usually stocks, bonds and mutual funds.
+A variable annuity is a tax-deferred financial product that allows you to choose from a selection of investments — usually mutual funds that invest in stocks, bonds and money market instruments.
 An insurance company then pays you a retirement income stream determined, in part, by the performance of those underlying investments.

 What Is a Variable Annuity?